vslepakov/keyvault-ca/README.md

 The `KeyVaultCA` console app uses a Console logger, for which the severity can be changed in the `appsettings.json`.

 The `KeyVaultCA.Web` writes logs to an Azure Application Insights instance, for which the connection string must be added in the `appsettings.json`.
-Additionally, the logging must be turned on from the Azure portal by going to the Web App and to the Application Insights settings.
+Additionally, the logging must be turned on from the Azure portal by going to the Web App and into the Application Insights settings.